crgett/roman-numeral-converter/README.md

 npm run dev
 ```

-_Note_ - You will need to have [Node.js](https://nodejs.org/en) installed locally to run the frontend and backend independently.
+_Note_ - You will need to have [Node.js](https://nodejs.org/en) installed locally to run `npm` commands.

 ## Testing

+The backend and frontend have independent tests that can be run with the following command.

 ```bash
 cd <frontend | backend>
 npm run test
 ```

-_Note_ - You will need to have [Node.js](https://nodejs.org/en) installed locally to run tests.

 ## Logs